Britain's EU 'Remain' campaign needs ground troops, passion

 While the Remain campaign has a well-oiled media machine and the support of most business chiefs, the main political party leaders and the trade unions, it may lack the foot soldiers who play a vital role in bringing voters to the polling stations.

 The ruling Conservative party is split, with grassroots activists often virulently eurosceptical.
-The opposition Labour party, although more pro-European, is taking a low profile, reluctant to do Prime Minister David Cameron any favors.
+The opposition Labour party, although more pro-European, is taking a low profile, reluctant to do Prime Minister David Cameron any favours.

 Labour activists say their working-class base is angry about immigration, industrial job losses and falling living standards and reluctant to hear a pro-EU message on the doorstep.